AmedeoRoberto/AmedeoRoberto.github.io/_pages/about.md

 I believe in [Slow Science](http://slow-science.org/) and in Scientific Divulgation.

-I am interested in every aspect of science but mostly in Mathematics, Theoretical Computer Science, Neuroscience, Psychology and Biology.
+I am interested in every aspect of science but mostly in Mathematics, Information Theory, Theoretical Computer Science, Neuroscience, Psychology and Biology.

 [Here](/files/CV.pdf) you can find the latest version of my CV.